INTRODUCTION TO DARKROOM TECHNIQUES FOR BLACK AND WHITE PHOTOGRAPHY.

 Exploring and Making Photograms

 This workshop is taught by Linsey Gosper, the director of Strange Neighbour.
-She is a photographic artist, analogue enthusiast and sessional lecturer at Monash University Art Design & Architecture.
+She is a photographic artist, analogue enthusiast and gallery manager at the Centre for Contemporary Photography.